improbable-eng/etcd-cluster-operator/docs/operations.md

 ### Replicas

 The `spec.replicas` field determines the number of pods that are run in the etcd cluster.

-It is [strongly suggested that this be an odd number](https://etcd.io/docs/v3.4.0/faq/#why-an-odd-number-of-cluster-members).
-In etcd [adding more replicas will degrade write performance](https://etcd.io/docs/v3.4.0/faq/#what-is-maximum-cluster-size).
+For availability reasons it is [strongly suggested that this be an odd number](https://etcd.io/docs/v3.4.0/faq/#why-an-odd-number-of-cluster-members), and an etcd cluster with an even number of replicas is actually worse for availability than a cluster one smaller to be odd.
+Note also that [adding more replicas will degrade write performance](https://etcd.io/docs/v3.4.0/faq/#what-is-maximum-cluster-size).

 This can be `1` for a testing environment, but for durability it is suggested that this is at least `3`.
 In most situations `5` is the highest sensible setting, although neither etcd nor this operator impose a limit.

 ### Storage